 An interview with Fares Gabriel Hadid, CEO of the Berliner Fahrradschau and the Berlin Bicycle Week, about the innovative trade show concept, the meaning of urban cycling and why B-2-C is the new B-2-B.

-The Berliner Fahrradschau (BFS) along with its new offshoot the Wiener Fahrradschau (premiering 21. to 23.10.16 in Vienna, Austria) are the biggest bicycle-lifestyle trade shows on the international cycling scene.
+The Berliner Fahrradschau (BFS) along with its offshoot the Wiener Fahrradschau are the biggest and most renown bicycle-lifestyle trade shows on the international cycling scene.
 The man behind the trade shows is not short of international experience either: Fares Gabriel Hadid.
 Before graduating in law he made rock music as a teen and later ran an internationally successful music consulting business.
 As a fashion specialist, he then played a key role in the rise and success of the Berlin-based urban wear trade show Bread & Butter.
 Above all the success stands his passion that he pours into all his endeavors.
 But there is one passion that clearly stands out: cycling.

 It was his vision and direction that made the BFS into what it is today.
 His credo became the show’s hashtag #cyclingunites. „Everyone has a personal story to tell when it comes to cycling“ according to Fares.
 What’s his story?
 He pauses and thinks.
 It all started with a Rixe kids bike, a present from his godfather.
 Later he competed in road races as part of the Bavarian racing team.
 Up until today he is a passionate road racer and all around bicycle enthusiast.